Tukilla/DevOpsTask/README.md

 Configure build and deploy:

-In order for this to work in your environment, you must first setup secrets and variables in github repo settings -> action secrets and environments secrets.DOCKERHUB_USERNAME -> Docker Hub username secrets.DOCKERHUB_PASSWORD -> -> Docker Hub password secrets.CLOUD_SSH_KEY -> ssh-keygen on the remote server (usually located in /home/user/.ssh folder and cat id_rsa or however you named the key and p[aste it in secrets secrets.SERVER_IP -> public ip address of the server
+In order for this to work in your environment, you must first setup secrets and variables in github repo settings -> action secrets and environments

+secrets.DOCKERHUB_USERNAME -> Docker Hub username

+secrets.DOCKERHUB_PASSWORD -> -> Docker Hub password

+secrets.CLOUD_SSH_KEY -> ssh-keygen on the remote server (usually located in /home/user/.ssh folder) and cat id_rsa or however you named the key and paste it in secrets

+secrets.SERVER_IP -> public ip address of the server

 You should be able to access webpage on http://public_ip_address or dns_name